BairuiZhang/BairuiZhang.github.io/_pages/about.md

 I do what I can, catch what I can, and keep **optimizing the gradient of my life**.

+I am grateful for all that the world has gifted me.
+I choose to be kind, to be compassionate, to be someone lovable.
+I cleanse my energy field and walk away from toxicity and laziness.
 **Let go.
 Be free.
 Be me.**

 </div></div>